battlecatsultimate/PackPack/Privacy Policy.md

 ## Underage Users

-This Application, Bot follows [Discord Terms of Service](https://discord.com/terms), so developer doesn't allow users whose age is lower than 13 to use this application.
+This Application and Bot follows [Discord Terms of Service](https://discord.com/terms), so developer doesn't allow users whose age is lower than 13 to use this application.
 As written above, any information about these users will be stored.
 Developer will remove private information about them as soon as possible if such are found.

 ## Contact